 Example: Borrower and Operator: The borrower and operator are related parties – John Doe has ownership in both entities.
 No other identities of interest are disclosed.>>

+Green MIP Program:

+<<Project Architect or Professional Engineer (PE) for the Green MIP Program, if Applicable>>

+<<Brief description of qualifications demonstrating that the energy design professional meets HUDs program requirements.>>

+An energy design professional (Architect or PE) may not serve as both the energy design professional representing the Borrower and also the green building certification verifier/validator representing the standard-keeper of the green building certification.

 Special Underwriting Considerations

 Key Questions